JawedAtahar/DevOps-Training3/README.md

-cd : To navigate between different folders. rmdir : Removes empty directories from the directory lists. cp  :  Moves files from one directory to another. mv : Rename and Replace the files rm : Delete files touch : Create empty files clear : Clear terminal
+cd : To navigate between different folders. rmdir : Removes empty directories from the directory lists. cp  :  Moves files from one directory to another. mv : Rename and Replace the files' rm : Delete files. touch : Create empty files clear : Clear terminal..